Macintosh Quadra 800: Hardware

-Case: Apple introduced a new mini-tower case design for the Quadra 800, which was subsequently used for the Quadra 840AV, Power Macintosh 8100, 8200 and 8500, while there was a taller variant for the 9500.
+Case: Apple introduced a new mini-tower case design for the Quadra 800, which was subsequently used for the Quadra 840AV, Power Macintosh 8100, 8200 and 8500, while a taller variant was used for the 9500.
 The Quadra 800's mid-tower case had four drive bays, giving it more expansion options than the Quadra 700's mini-tower, while having a form factor still considerably shorter than the Quadra 900/950's full tower.
-However, the Quadra 800 required removal of the motherboard for RAM or VRAM upgrades, so some dubbed it as one of Apple's worst cases of all time.
+However the Quadra 800 required removal of the motherboard for RAM or VRAM upgrades, so some dubbed it one of Apple's worst cases of all time.
 Infoworld described the case's flaw as follows: "Apple recommends that you take your machine into an authorized dealer to install additional memory.
 It’s no wonder — the procedure is fraught with difficulties (although not as bad as previous compact models such as the SE).
 In order to access the SIMM slots, you need to detach the logic board from its plastic holders (which are easily broken).
 You then flip the board over to access the slots.
 If you have any boards in the machine, you need to remove them.
 And when you try to put it all back together, you may find some of your internal SCSI connections have come loose."

 Video: The logic board has 512 KB of on-board VRAM; this is sufficient to provide 256-color (8-bit) support on monitors up to 16 inches in size.
 Two VRAM SIMM slots provide the ability to upgrade to 1 MB of VRAM, which allows for 32,768 color (16-bit) resolutions.
 Unlike the preceding Quadra 700 and Quadra 900/950 and upcoming Quadra 840AV which could be upgraded to 2 MB of VRAM so that on-board video can operate at 24-bit color, 24-bit color support was removed from the Quadra 800 as a cost-saving measure.
 David Pogue described this as "Apple deliberately crippling this machine to enhance the attractiveness of the Quadra 900 and 950 models."
 However, installing a 24-bit video card enables the user to use the Quadra 800 in 24-bit mode, and these accelerated video cards for supporting large screens are faster than the 950's on-board video.

 CD-ROM: Some configurations included an AppleCD 300i 2x CD-ROM.
 The Quadra 800 was one of the first Macintoshes shipped with a bootable CD-ROM.